fabriceyhc/nc_diversity_attacks/README.md

 matplotlib==3.0.3
 scipy==1.2.1
 ```
 Note: these are the most recent versions of each library used, lower versions may be acceptable as well.
+It is also *highly* recommended that you use GPUs to execute the evaluation scripts.

 ```
 pip install -r requirements.txt